 Things you'll need first:

 * Please don’t plop your new kitten down in the middle of your home on day one with older pets!
 The kitten may get frightened and hide under your furniture.
 He/she could get diarrhea as a direct result from stress.
-Let him live in a small room for the first few days, gradually letting him learn the entire house after about a week.
-Your kitten is not used to dogs.
+Let him live in a small bathroom for the first few days, gradually letting him learn the entire house after about a week.
+Also, your kitten is not used to dogs.

 Food/Water: His/her safe room will be set up before hand with a food bowl filled with the exact food he/she is used to eating and a water bowl filled with water he's been drinking.
 If you didn't get any of the water he's been used to drinking, use filtered bottled water.
 Not all water is the same.
 Water straight from the tap will likely contain chlorine which will cause your kitten to have an upset tummy.
 You will also want to clean the water bowl each day to ensure your kitten stays in good health.
 Food particles will end up in the water bowl from your kitten, so remember to clean it and add fresh water daily.
 Any change in it's food or water need to be very gradual to avoid an upset tummy.